- Phone number

 I am experienced in working with a wide range of concerns and issues including; cancer; bereavement, loss and grief; miscarriage, stillbirth and baby loss; anxiety during pregnancy; family and relationship difficulties; anxiety; depression; and low self-esteem.

-It is important you feel comfortable to talk to me so an initial session gives you the opportunity to meet me, discuss how counselling may help you and decide if I am the right counsellor for you.
+It is important you feel comfortable to talk to me so the first session gives you the opportunity to meet me, discuss how counselling may help you and decide if I am the right counsellor for you.